Here's a place to talk about the relationships in your life whenever you want.

 Being female, I’ve always thought of myself as, well, pro-woman.
 In college, I stormed on DC for abortion rights.
 Later I volunteered for Planned Parenthood.
 I was all about tackling lady problems.
 Until it came to menopause.

+That was a word so foul I barely wanted to whisper it, let alone talk about it.
+I figured by the time it came around I’d be so old I wouldn’t care about being a dried up old hag.
+Until I turned 38 and found myself, in a word, menopausal.
 At the time I was living in Qatar, a tiny peninsula sandwiched between Saudi Arabia and Dubai, sticking up into the Persian Gulf.
 Going through menopause in an Islamic country was not what I’d had in mind.
 Ever.
 As it turned out, it was probably the best place I could have been.

 I’d grown up caught between the 1970s and the 1980s.
 I learned that a woman needed a man like a fish needed a bicycle.
 Also, that girls just wanna have fun!
 It was a highly confusing time.